IKFKirchner/ReadITI/README.md

-# Why ReadITI
+# What is ReadITI?

-ReadITI is designed to prepare texts from the OpenITI corpus for Natural Language Processing (NLP).
+ReadITI is a code created by Dr. Maroussia Bednarkiewicz with some minor changes by me to adapt it for Mac users (see more below.)
+It is designed to prepare texts from the OpenITI corpus for Natural Language Processing (NLP).
 You can download OpenITI at [Zenodo](https://doi.org/10.5281/zenodo.6808108).
 If you use it, be sure to cite

  > Nigst, Lorenz, Romanov, Maxim, Savant, Sarah Bowen, Seydi, Masoumeh, & Verkinderen, Peter.
 (2022).
 OpenITI: a Machine-Readable Corpus of Islamicate Texts (2022.1.6) [Data set].
 Zenodo.